scorpido74/azure-docs.nl-nl/articles/sentinel/notebooks.md

 ---
-title: Jacht-mogelijkheden met behulp van notitie blokken in azure Sentinel | Microsoft Docs
+title: Hunting capabilities using notebooks in Azure Sentinel| Microsoft Docs
-description: In dit artikel wordt beschreven hoe u notebooks gebruikt met de Azure Sentinel-jacht-mogelijkheden.
+description: This article describes how to use notebooks with the Azure Sentinel hunting capabilities.
 services: sentinel
 documentationcenter: na
 author: rkarlin